fraawlen/cassette/README.md

 }
 ```

-A matching minimal CCFG configuration in `/tmp/ccfg` will then look like this :
+A matching minimal CCFG configuration in `/tmp/data.conf` or `data.conf` will then look like this :

 ```
 namespace property value_A value_B